cterdam/dotfiles/README.md

     sudo chown -R $USER ~/.bash_profile ~/.config/fish/config.fish ~/.tcshrc ~/.xonshrc ~/.zshrc
     ```

-  - Alternatively, for better compatibility for M1 Mac packages, use miniforge instead.
-    - To do this, after installing homebrew (in a later section), run `brew
-      install miniforge`.
-    - Miniforge also comes with significantly less packages, so you need to
-      manually install black and autopep8 with conda.

 - Install [Java](https://www.oracle.com/java/technologies/downloads/).

   - At time of writing, Java 17 is the latest LTS version.